Dillinger Gang: Mason City, Iowa, robbery

-The Buick stopped from time to time so that roofing nails could be spread across the highway, "sacks full of them."
+The Buick stopped from time to time so that roofing nails could be spread across the highway, "sacks full of them".
 Oncoming cars were stopped by the gang and were ordered to stay where they were for five minutes before moving on.
 Bill Schmidt said that "The bandits would drive fairly fast on the straight away, but slowed down for the bumps."
 The hostages were let off a few at a time and individually.
 Mrs. Clark (carrying the meat earlier) and Mrs. Graham were the last two hostages to be released, at a point three and a half miles south and a mile and a half east of Mason City.
-Asked if she'd be able to identify any of the men, Mrs. Clark said, "I sure would; especially the one who winked at me."
+Asked if she would be able to identify any of the men, Mrs. Clark said, "I sure would; especially the one who winked at me."

 The Buick was found in a gravel pit about four miles south of the city later that evening.
 According to police, two cars had been waiting for the gang, with one driver in each vehicle.

 Once the gang made it back to St. Paul, Green showed up at Pat Reilly's, 27-year-old fringe gang member, husband and father, and also bartender at St. Paul's Green Lantern, asking him if he knew where Dr. (Nels) Mortensen's home in St. Paul was, and requested that he accompany him to see the doctor.
 Reilly later stated to agents that at that time Eddie Green was driving a Hudson and that Dillinger and Hamilton were in the back seat; that both individuals had gunshot wounds in the shoulders and that Dillinger appeared to be nauseated and slightly dizzy.
 All four proceeded to Mortensen's home at 2252 Fairmount Avenue in St. Paul, arriving just after midnight.
 Mortensen answered the call in his night clothes.
 He examined both men, probing the wounds.
 Reilly said that during this time Dillinger was "quite ill and wobbly or faint" and had to sit down on the couch.
-Mortensen told them the wounds weren't serious and that he didn't have his medical bag there.
+Mortensen told them the wounds were not serious and that he did not have his medical bag there.
 He asked them if they had any liquor.
 They replied in the affirmative.
 He instructed them to go home and take a stiff drink and to return to his office the next day.
-They didn't appear.
+They did not appear.
 The four returned to Green's car and drove to the intersection of Snelling and Selby, where Green gave Reilly a $5 bill and let him out of the car.
-Reilly said he hailed a Blue and White taxi and then returned home.
+Reilly said he hailed a taxi from Blue & White and then returned home.

 Eddie Green was later questioned by the FBI, and gave the names of the two doctors to them while in a critical state in the hospital.